RakhaShidqi/RakhaShidqi/README.md

 # Hi there! 👋 I'm Rakha Shidqi

 Welcome to my GitHub profile!
-I'm a passionate [Your Profession] with a strong focus on [Your Key Skills or Technologies].
+I'm a passionate IT Application System Specialist with a strong focus on system Analyst.
 I love solving problems, building innovative solutions, and contributing to exciting projects.

 ## 🚀 About Me